 The Office of the Under Secretary of Defense for Acquisition & Sustainment has more information and FAQs on their website: https://www.acq.osd.mil/cmmc/faq.html

-CMMC is not optional for contractors who want to continue working with the DoD.
+When implemented, CMMC 2.0 will not be optional for contractors who want to continue working with the DoD.
 Not sure where to get started?
-Contact Hartman today to learn more about our independent CMMC readiness assessment and what actions leaders need to take to remain competitive and win future contracts.
+Contact Hartman today to learn more about our independent CMMC 2.0 readiness assessment and what actions leaders need to take to remain competitive and win future contracts.